Higher Education Training

 Want to teach your students the skills of collaboration, teamwork, and problem-solving?

-At the University of North Alabama, the Agile Strategy Lab was approached by faculty to see how we could teach collaboration, teamwork, and networking to their students.
-From that work came two courses that have had very positive feedback from the students.
-Courses were developed for both graduate and undergraduate courses.
-The courses were designed with the mindset the courses could be used by other universities and colleges.
+At the University of North Alabama, faculty approached the Agile Strategy Lab to see how we could teach collaboration, teamwork, and networking to their students.
+From that work came two courses: one for graduate (MBA) students; another for undergraduates.
+Both have had very positive feedback from both faculty and students, and both were designed to be made available to other universities and colleges.

-This course is 8 modules designed to be taught in person in eight 75-minute sessions.
-For example, 2 sessions per week over 4 weeks.
-The course is designed for undergraduate students who will be facing team-based problem solving and the need for building collaborations to complete their work.
-The skills gained in this course will add to their ability to succeed as they advance through their studies.
+This course, also designed to meet Quality Matters standards, is made up of 8 modules designed to be taught in person in eight 75-minute sessions (for example, 2 sessions per week over 4 weeks).
+The course is designed for undergraduate students who will be engagedin team-based problem solving and need for build effective collaborations to complete their work.
+The skills gained in this course will add to their ability to succeed as they advance through their studies and into the workplace.
 Each session has experiential exercises followed by discussion questions.
-Designed to meet Quality Matters Standards.
-Student’s feedback included the new ways they now know how to get a team to work together to complete a project and how to move from an idea to action.
+Students in the course report they now have new tools to get a team to work together to complete a project and know how to move from an idea to action.

 This course exposes experienced business professionals to existing and emerging strategic frameworks and methodologies to address adaptive problems intrinsic to business strategy.
 Students encounter and engage in tenants of agile strategy such as framing appreciative questions, asset identification, leveraging assets to achieve strategic outcomes, and selecting appropriate projects to attain strategic objectives.
 Taught in two sessions during weekend residency.